TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 * <u>**Power Subsystem**</u>
     * Assigned to: **Austin**, based on his focus on power system design.
+      - Austin is assigned the task of creating the schematics for the AC-DC rectifier, DC-link filtering, the high-frequency inverter, and all power distribution rails (5 VDC, 18 VDC).
+He will also design the analog monitoring circuits for voltage, current, and temperature, and will select all critical power components needed to complete the circuit.

 * <u>**Controls Subsystem**</u>
     * <u>**Heat Generation Control:**</u> Assigned to **Cole**, leveraging his background in Mechatronics and Controls.